Continuing Medical Education (CME)

 Contemporary Management of Aerodigestive Disease in Children: Bi-annual meeting of SENTAC (Society for Ear, Nose and Throat Advances in Children) and Aerodigestive Society.

 The Vanderbilt Otolaryngology-Head and Neck Surgery department is honored to host multiple endowed lectureships on our campus, including:

-- John Q. Adams Lectureship - help annually in June as part of the Academic and Research Symposium/Commencement Weekend.
+- John Q. Adams Lectureship: Held annually in June as part of the Academic and Research Symposium/Commencement Weekend.

-- Biannual Odess Lectureship for Plastic Surgery - held in late fall and early spring during Grand Rounds.
+- Biannual Odess Lectureship for Plastic Surgery: Held in both late fall and early spring during Grand Rounds.

 - Duncavage Annual Lectureship for Rhinology & Resident Dissection Course

 - Ossoff Annual Lectureship for Laryngology and the Professional Voice

 Many residents, faculty, and physicians in Otolaryngology-Head and Neck Surgery attend one or more of the following departmental conferences, lectures and training modules: